This section covers the process for submitting your solution for testing and review.

 When you have completed all the sections and are ready to submit your solution, click Submit for review.

-After you submit your solution, the GCP Marketplace team performs automated testing and reviews your solution.
+After you submit your solution, the Google Cloud Marketplace team performs automated testing and reviews your solution.
 Automated testing includes security scanning, functional testing, and metering integration testing.

 Your app is manually reviewed when you first submit it.
-The team reviews your solution's end-to-end customer experience, including marketing materials, installation flow, security, and user guide.
+The team reviews your solution's end-to-end customer experience, including marketing materials, deployment flow, security, and user guide.